-Ruth’s legal expertise, insight, empathy for her clients, and drive have resulted in victories or reduced sanctions for her clients in criminal matters.
-Ruth’s criminal defense practice encompasses trials and appeals in both state and federal court, and she has represented defendants charged with murder, stalking, attempted rape, fraud-related offenses, drug possession and conspiracy, assault and battery with a dangerous weapon, perjury, violation of a restraining order, driving under the influence of alcohol, reckless driving, trespassing, leaving the scene of an accident causing personal injury, unlicensed taxi operation, vandalism, armed assault with intent to rob, and breaking and entering.
-In one hotly contested case, she and Elizabeth Lunt tried a first-degree murder case ending in a hung jury and a mistrial.
+Ruth’s legal expertise and insight have resulted in victories or reduced sanctions for her clients in criminal matters.
+Ruth’s criminal defense practice encompasses trials and appeals in both state and federal court, and she has represented defendants on a range of charges, including murder, stalking, attempted rape, fraud-related offenses, drug possession and conspiracy, assault and battery with a dangerous weapon, indecent assault and battery, harassment, assault and battery of a family member, assault and battery of a police officer, rape of a child, perjury, violation of a restraining order, driving under the influence of alcohol, reckless driving, trespassing, leaving the scene of an accident causing personal injury, unlicensed taxi operation, vandalism, disorderly conduct, armed assault with intent to rob, and breaking and entering.
+Ruth has tried multiple murder cases, including one which resulted in a hung jury and mistrial for her client.

 Ruth has represented many university faculty members in court, before the MCAD, and in campus disciplinary proceedings.
 In one significant case, Ruth and Inga Bernstein successfully defended a female professor’s gender discrimination claims against the university’s motion for summary judgment.
-In another, she convinced the MCAD to dismiss a false sexual harassment charge against her client.Prior Experience
+In others, she has convinced the MCAD to dismiss charges of sexual harassment or discrimination against her clients.Prior Experience

 At Harvard Law School, Ruth was a member of the Harvard Legal Aid Bureau, where she represented clients in domestic relations cases and before the Department of Unemployment Assistance.
 She was a member of the editorial staff of the Harvard Journal of Law and Gender and a board member of Students Organized for the Prevention of Domestic Violence (STOPDV).
 Before becoming a lawyer Ruth was a recipient of the Michael C. Rockefeller Fellowship.